 Did you hear?
-Texas Monthly‘s barbecue ratings just came out.
+Texas Monthly's barbecue ratings were released last yeat.
 Why should you care?
-Besides being the definitive list that begins and ends pilgrimages to barbecue joints around the state, this list also introduces readers to the latest and greatest in barbecue ingenuity – like the cheesy chop.
+Besides being the definitive list that begins and ends pilgrimages to barbecue joints around the state, this list also introduces readers to the latest and greatest in barbecue ingenuity - like the cheesy chop.
 Deep in the heart of Central Texas, in North-Central San Antonio to be exact, resides the Two Bros.
 BBQ Market.

 A joint creation by brothers Jason and Jake Dady, this unassuming Texas roadhouse houses some of the best barbecue in the state.
 With a meat counter where hand-carved slices are sold by weight, a pickle and sauce counter whose delicate flavors expand and prime your pallet, and an expansive list of upgraded barbecue sides, this restaurant is a popular first and last stop for visitors who are visiting San Antonio via the airport.

 Not to mention, their outdoor space is a favorite with locals.
 Large and county fair-like, the space features a children's playground, sandbox, picnic tables, smokehouse, and a gazebo that serves as the outdoor bar.
 There are also a few bocce courts and live music on weekends.